 IMBA's Take a Kid Mountain Biking Day

-IMBA will celebrate its tenth-annual Take a Kid Mountain Biking Day (TKMBD) on Saturday, October 4, 2013.
+IMBA will celebrate its eleventh-annual Take a Kid Mountain Biking Day (#TKMBD) on Saturday, October 4, 2014.
 This is a great opportunity for you to share your passion for pedaling with kids!

 What is Take a Kid Mountain Biking Day?

 TKMBD is an annual celebration held officially on the first Saturday of October.
 The event, developed and coordinated by IMBA, strives to encourage communities around the world to join together and ride mountain bikes with youth.
 Over the years we've had tens of thousands of kids participate from across the globe, including: Italy, Australia, South Africa, Canada, Malaysia, and Mexico.
 Informal or formal, one child or 100 children, TKMBD celebrates the joy of riding in the dirt.

 Besides being good, healthy fun, the goal is to develop a connection between kids and the natural world around them.
 Today's children are tomorrow's land managers and politicians — future decision-makers for important matters like recreation and access to public lands.
 How different might our current access landscape look today if previous generations of policy makers had grown up riding bikes on natural-surface trails?

 How to Organize a TKMBD Event

 It is really quite simple: plan a mountain bike ride with some kids!
 While TKMBD events are most often hosted by local IMBA chapters and affiliates, anyone can register an event.
 Here are some examples: